TCU beats Cal 10-7 in overtime of wild Cheez-It Bowl | New Country 923

+Faced with a similar decision in overtime, the Horned Frogs stuck with their original kicker.

+Jonathan Song delivered on his second-chance kick, ending a strange night in the desert.

-PHOENIX (AP) — Jonathan Song kicked a 27-yard field goal in overtime after being replaced for a potential winning kick at the end of regulation, lifting TCU to a wild 10-7 victory over California in the Cheez-It Bowl on Wednesday night.
+Song kicked a 27-yard field in overtime after being replaced at the end of regulation, lifting TCU to a 10-7 win in an interception-filled Cheez-It Bowl on Wednesday night.

-TCU (7-6) had a chance to win it in regulation, sending out Song for a 44-yard field goal.
-After Cal (7-6) called a timeout, the Horned Frogs switched kickers and Cole Bunce hooked the kick wide left.

-TCU’s Juwuan Johnson intercepted Chase Forrest’s pass to open overtime and nearly returned it for a touchdown.
-The Horned Frogs were called for sideline interference on the play and had to start their overtime possession at the 40.

-The Bears and Horned Frogs combined for nine interceptions — most in the bowl’s 30-year history by two — including three in five plays of the second quarter.
-Cal’s Jaylinn Hawkins broke a Cheez-It Bowl record with three interceptions.

-Sewo Olonilua ran for 194 yards and a touchdown for the Horned Frogs, who overcome an ugly night by quarterback Grayson Muehlstein.
-The fifth-year senior threw four interceptions and had 27 yards on 7-of-20 passing.
+‘They talked me out of it,” TCU coach Gary Patterson said.
+“I obviously got a chance to tell them they were wrong on the headset.
+We got another chance and did it.”

+TCU and Cal spent the night trading interceptions, turning the Cheez-It Bowl into the Cheez-INT Bowl by combining for nine interceptions, most in the bowl’s 30-year history.

-Cal’s Chase Garbers threw three first-half interceptions before being replaced by Forrest, who had a pass intercepted by TCU’s Vernon Scott in the fourth quarter.
+Cal’s Chase Garbers threw three interceptions before being replaced by Chase Forrest, who threw two more — including the biggest one by Johnson in overtime.

-The Bears and Horned Frogs earned a trip to the desert behind their defenses.
+“We just made too many mistakes during the game to win against a quality opponent like that,” Cal second-year coach Justin Wilcox said.

-Cal had the first big play after a miscommunication between Muehlstein and Jarrison Stewart.
-Hawkins intercepted Muehlstein’s pass at TCU’s 34 and Garbers scored two plays later on a 4-yard run .
+Cal had the first big play after a miscommunication between Muehlstein and Jarrison Stewart led to Hawkins’ first interception.
+Garbers scored two plays later on a 4-yard run .

 Five more interceptions followed in the first half — one on a failed TCU trick play — and Cal led 7-0.

+Garbers completed 12 of 19 passes, but had three interceptions so Cal’s coaches opted to start Forrest in the second half.

+“After the first half, you have some decisions like that that,” Wilcox said.
+“Chase Garbers made and a couple of balls he obviously would like to have back.
+We felt like we needed a little bit of a spark.”

-TCU left Muehlstein in at quarterback to start the second half despite three first-half interceptions.
-Hawkins’ picked up his third interception of the game on the opening drive and Muehlstein was replaced by true freshman Justin Rogers.
+TCU left Muehlstein in at quarterback despite three first-half interceptions.
+Hawkins picked up his third interception of the game on the opening drive and Muehlstein was briefly replaced by true freshman Justin Rogers before returning.

-Cal turned to Forrest in place of Garbers to start the second half, but the senior had a hard time moving the Bears and had an interception.

-Olonilua had a 14-yard TD on a fourth-and-2 overturned by a review late in the third quarter.
-The officials ruled he was stopped short on a 2-yard run the next play, but that was overturned on review, tying it at 7l.
+The Horned Frogs finally got something going in the third quarter, scoring their only touchdown on Olonilua’s 2-yard run — a run initially ruled short before being overturned on review.

+Neither team could get much going the rest of the half and the interceptions continued until Song sent his chance kick through the uprights.

 TAKEAWAY